 Here are some general guidelines for choosing a start date:

-- Start as soon as you possibly can, given the amount of preparation time you need.
+- Start as soon as you possibly can, – while allowing appropriate preparation time, of course.

-- If you’ve got a once-in-a-lifetime vacation, an international trip to an unfamiliar location, or a wedding (especially your own!) in your imminent future, consider starting the Whole30 after those events.
+- If you’ve got a vacation, a trip to an unfamiliar location, or a wedding (especially your own!) in your imminent future, consider starting the Whole30 after those events.
 Navigating the Whole30 for the first time under those conditions may prove extremely difficult, and we don’t want you to begin your program stressed out.

-- If you’ve got an important athletic event or an A-level race in the coming month, consider starting the program after your event is over, as your performance may suffer during the first few weeks of the program.
-(Hint: if you’re not getting paid for your performance, it’s not that important.)
+- Likewise, if you’ve got an important athletic event in the coming month; consider starting the program after your event is over, as your performance may suffer during the first few weeks of the program.

 Subscribe to Wholesome

-Join the Whole30 email list, and we’ll send you the Whole30 Starter Kit right away.
+Join the Whole30 email list, and you’ll receive the Whole30 Starter Kit right away.
 It contains a printable PDF of the Whole30 program rules, our Meal Planning Template, and 15 delicious Whole30 recipes to get you started.
-You’ll also get helpful weekly emails from Melissa Urban and the Whole30 team, including additional resources, tasty recipes, exclusive Dear Melissa articles, inspiring I Am Whole30 stories and special offers from our Whole30 partners.
-Our email program is an important way for us to support your Whole30 success, and we take it very seriously.
+You’ll also see helpful weekly emails from Melissa Urban and the Whole30 team, including additional resources, tasty recipes, exclusive Dear Melissa articles, inspiring I Am Whole30 stories and special offers from our Whole30 partners.
+The Whole30 email program is an important way for us to support your Whole30 success, and we take it very seriously.
 We’ll never give your email address away, and we’ll never spam you.

 If you’re already a Wholesome subscriber, congrats!
 You’re already one step ahead.

 Once you’ve decided when you’re going to start… tell someone!
 Anyone!
 Everyone!
 Check out our downloadable social media graphics and use them to share your Whole30 intentions with the world.
 Print out our 30-day countdown calendar and hang it somewhere where you’ll see it every day.